Vaalyn/Slim3-Skeleton/README.md

 # Slim3-Skeleton
-A simple Skeleton for Slim Framework 3 with PHP-View as templating engine and a few example files
+A simple Skeleton for Slim Framework 3 with PHP-View as templating engine, eloquent as ORM, Phinx for migrations and a simple log-in system.

 # Installation
 Clone with GIT: